Wise Heart Collective

-Cultivating the ability to resource ones’ self and make wise choices are some of the foundational aspects of her teaching.
+Cultivating the ability to resource ones’ self and make choices inspired by inner wisdom are some of the foundational aspects of her teaching.
 She encourages her students to offer themselves this compassion and personal agency and to extend this same freedom to others.

 As a practice guide, Amy is clear, kind, fun, and easy-going, encouraging and supportive, contemplative and practical.